 There are also a lot of options for learning from trial and error with PPC.
 A/B testing is great for figuring out what works and what doesn’t, and making adjustments as you go to drive even better results.

-One of the cons to PPC advertising is that it takes money to get your products or services out there.
+One of the cons to Paid Search advertising is that it takes money to get your products or services out there.
 This can add up quickly, especially if you’re in a competitive industry.
 More competitive keywords will always cost more.

 PPC can also lose its effectiveness over time which means a constant flow of new ads with fresh copy and images.